 3. Business Summary

-This describes the current position of your business in relation to its operation, its customer base, its market, competition and so forth.
+This describes the current position of your business in relation to its operation, customer base, market, competition and so forth.
 The section will provide a snapshot of where the company is currently at and explain its business model.

 4. Products and Services